Tuesday, March 9, 2010

 Just got some stuff signed.

-I saw a very promising group at a listening party at Peabody’s, called Texas.
+I saw a promising group called Texas at a listening party at Peabody’s.
 They were a Scottish group with a female lead singer.
 I thought their first album was terrific and they played well live, too.
 They also were very nice and everyone in the band signed an album for me.
 Sharleen Spiteri, their singer, posed for pictures.

-Mike, my district manager, Sharleen Spiteri, and Cindy, another store manager.
+Mike, my district manager, Sharleen Spiteri, and another store manager.

 She won two Grammys in 1998 and has always been a critical, if not popular favorite, but to me, she’s the tiny woman amidst all us retailers, nakedly playing her big acoustic guitar.

 I saw quite a few shows at Richfield Coliseum, but those shows were always the hardest for which to get passes.
-I made a special effort to get passes for a Cinderella/Winger/Bulletboys show, because my girlfriend was a huge Cinderella fan.
+I made a special effort to get backstage for a Cinderella/Winger/Bulletboys show, because my girlfriend at the time was a huge Cinderella fan.

 Some guys from Cinderella with the world's oldest groupie.